 Healthcare is one of the fastest industries to adopt the Internet of Things (IoT) tech, which helps personalise services, reduce operating costs, and improve patient care and quality of life.

-By 2020, around 50 billion connected devices and 212 billion connected sensors are expected to be supported by the 5G network.
+Around 50 billion connected devices and 212 billion connected sensors are supported by 5G globally.
 This is big news for IoT-connected smartphones, watches, cars, and appliances, because it means that even the smallest devices will be able to perform high-level computations.

 For healthcare, this means the birth of entire digital ecosystems that can aid medical research, diagnose conditions, and provide treatment at ever-increasing rates.

 Already, a range of IoT-enabled tech, such as wearables, ingestibles, implantables, and stationery devices are on hand to track heart rates, issue medication reminders, send out alerts in the case of a medical emergency, and more.

 Biotronik, a medical manufacturer that once focused on pacemakers and other devices now offers smart, home health-monitoring systems that include data-processing centres so physicians can remotely monitor their patients’ devices and clinical status.

 Medical device company Medtronic has developed digital blood-glucose implants that use sensors to measure glucose levels in the tissue fluid just under a patient’s skin.
 These sensors connect wirelessly to a device that provides both patients and clinicians with early alerts if any abnormalities are detected.

 In Taiwan, the Taipei government is testing a Citizen Telecare Service System (CTSS), which hopes to help elderly citizens control their personal healthcare.
 Using the city’s free Wifi network and employing algorithms on mobiles, computers and servers, the system aims to provide biometric monitoring, abnormal health alerts, education, and medical assistance to its ageing population.